This Article is about the tool called Hyper-V Performance Monitor Tool (PowerShell)

 Can I make a case that Counters are not reliable?

 Well let me tell your actual Latency is not as easily attained as you would think.
 If I told you that your tests are lying to you, would you believe me?
 Lets say your in shock.
 Without knowing your design, my generalized answer has a very high chance of being correct.
 The issue is that you have a SAN and you are tying to get latency by measuring responses to a file, that go though 4 different filters, and then has to wait until it gets queued to a disk subsystem, that is always expanding.
-I promise you; your numbers are incorrect.
+Its this type of activity that makes a virtual machine difficult to match up to a physical machine.

 Storage Latency of VM guests